pantheon-systems/documentation/source/_docs/custom-certificates.md

 To update a certificate with additional domains, [contact support](/docs/support/) with the following details:

- - The current certificate name (CN)
+ - The current common name (CN) and any SANs
  - A colon-separated list of domains the certificate is valid for
- - The updated certificate attached.
+ - The updated certificate attached

 It may take up to two business days to process the request.